 - Donkey Kong 64: the two Kritters who control King Kutt-Out do this at the end of the battle before running away.

-- In a cutscene toward the end of Ace Combat 5, Pops, Grimm and that journalist guy look at one another and nod before making a run for it from Perrault, who is holding them at gunpoint.
+- In a cutscene toward the end of Ace Combat 5: The Unsung War, Pops, Grimm and that journalist guy look at one another and nod before making a run for it from Perrault, who is holding them at gunpoint.

 - Persona 4: done twice by Chie and Yukiko when deciding to give the boys the curry they made and pushing them off a cliff into a pool of water.